daneb255/CarDriveSimulator/README.md

 # CarSimulator
-A car simulator written in c++, add cars, refuel and drive cars.
+A (denglish) car simulator written in c++, add cars, refuel and drive cars.

 # ToDo